-The title of this post alone is impressive, because Loreto is a tiny town on the Sea of Cortez, in the middle of the Baja California peninsula.
+You can find some incredibly delicious, incredibly affordable cuisine in the charming seaside town of Loreto, Baja California Sur (Mexico).
+That alone is impressive because Loreto is a tiny town on the Sea of Cortez, in the middle of the Baja California peninsula.

 Despite its small size and population, it is bursting with big, authentic flavors.
-I lived in Loreto for two months and decided to compile a list of my favorite restaurants, which I recommend you try next time you come through Baja (Loreto is an ideal stopover on a road trip down the Baja peninsula).
+I lived in Loreto for a few months in 2016-17 and have compiled here a list of my favorite restaurants, which I recommend you try next time you come through Baja (Loreto is an ideal stopover on a road trip down the Baja peninsula).

 In the list below, you’ll notice I mention nothing about cost at any of these restaurants, and that’s because they are all similarly affordable.
-Don’t worry about the price, just enjoy the goods.
-Such is life in Loreto.
+So don’t worry about the price, just enjoy the goods.
+Such is life in Loreto!

 Best Restaurants in Loreto, Mexico